 Grow Food in the Heart of the City!

-For a look at some of the highlights from the Garden Patch this 2016 growing season, check out our Year in Review.
+For a look at some of the highlights from the 2016 Garden Patch growing season, check out the Year in Review.

 The Garden Patch is home to the Saskatoon Seed Library.
-Check out what they're up to this year!
+Take a peek at what they're up to this year!

 Healthy Yards YXE